Colorado Springs Special Municipal Election

 New Era staff help students vote in November 2024.

-Election Day is April 1–so mark your calendar and remember to vote or be in line by 7 p.m.!
+Election Day is June 17 – so mark your calendar and remember to vote or be in line by 7 p.m.

 How to Vote in Colorado Springs

-Ballots start to get mailed out to every registered voter on March 7!
-Here are the three ways to vote and have your voice heard this election:
+Ballots were mailed out to every registered voter on May 23!
+Here are the two ways to vote and have your voice heard this election:

 1. BALLOT DROP BOX.
-Make sure your vote is counted by dropping off your completed ballot at a drop box by 7 p.m. on Tuesday, April 1.
+Make sure your vote is counted by dropping off your completed ballot at a drop box by 7 p.m. on Tuesday, June 17.
 Drop boxes are open 24/7 through 7 p.m. on Election Day.
-There are 29 drop boxes around town so find your nearest drop box locations here
+There are 29 drop boxes around town, so find your nearest drop box locations here!

 A ballot drop box is pictured outside of the Boettcher Center at Colorado College.